-The scientific research at the Wittockiana intends to shed light on various aspects characterising the materiality of the book, namely
+The research objectives of the Wittockiana aim to shine a light on the many diverse aspects that characterise the materiality of the book.
+This includes:

-– its intrinsic material characteristics, i.e. paper grain, limited edition, complete documents, particular format, rare and precious materials for binding;
+– the intrinsic materialistic characteristics, i.e., paper grain, limited editions, complete documents, particular formats, rare and precious materials for binding

-– collaborations between an author, a graphic artist, a publisher, a bookbinder ;
+– collaborations between any combination of author, graphic artist, publisher, and/or bookbinder

-In addition, a meta-museum aspect focuses on the exhibition of the book, practices, issues and innovations.
-In collaboration with the RIMELL (Interdisciplinary Research on Museography and the Exhibition of Literature and Books) research network, the Wittockiana defines itself as a place of applied research on the subject of book exhibition.
+In addition, there is also a meta-museum aspect of the research that is interested in the exposition of the book: practices, issues that arise, and innovations.
+In collaboration with RIMELL, Recherches Interdisciplinaires sur la Muséographie et l’Exposition de la Littérature et du Livre (trans: Interdiscipliary Research on the Museography and Exposition of Literature and Books), the Wittockiana prides itself on being a place of applied research on the subject of the expostion of the book.